 Production Year 2019

-genre experimental research, video, performance art
+Genre experimental research, video, performance art

-documentary, erosion, gravity
+thought experiment, erosion, gravity